what to expect from your custom Newborn Session

 - LOVELY LIGHT.

 I ask that you open all of the blinds and curtains in your home prior to my arrival.
 Once I get there, I'll take a quick glance around your home so I can scout the best source of natural light in your home, so that I can set up most of our shooting in the best possible location.
 Nothing flatters like natural light, so I prefer to use it whenever possible.
+Please go ahead and turn off all of your home's recessed lights and lamps, because they tend to cast an unflattering yellow glow from a portion of the room.
+(For technical sake- it makes it extra difficult for me to white balance the scene with two different types of light.)
 For this reason, sessions are normally done mid-morning to late-afternoon when window lighting is its best.
 Majority of the shoot is usually done by a large window, so it can range from ANY room- a kitchen to the backdoor!
 I'm very flexible.

 - MAKE THE BED.